yijxiang/DNAC_aiohttp_client/README.md

 2020-04-30 21:02:35,098 - INFO - looping no.1 took: 2.11s, api failed/total: 0/2

 ```
-From the output, we can get the *site health info* for all building with details about devices and clients from your DNAC server periodically.
+From the output, you can get the *site health info* for all building with details about devices and clients from your DNAC server periodically.

 > **_INFO:_**  Please ignore the warning: